vigetlabs/is-it-viget/README.md

 - Open the ZIP to find the `AppIcon.appiconset` folder
 - In Xcode, open the `Assets.xcassets` folder and delete the existing `AppIcon`.
 - Drag the `AppIcon.appiconset` folder into your assets.

+---

+# Distribution

+## Setup Fastlane

+`bundle update`
+`bundle exec fastlane match appstore`

+## Sending to TestFlight

+In Xcode, update both the version and build number in Targets > Is It Viget.

+Then, run `bundle exec fastlane pilot upload`.
+This will build the app and send it to TestFlight.

+Once everything is finished, commit your change and push it to the `release` branch.